sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 2. A flask of hard liquor you've ascribed a name and personality (like "Clarissa" or "Hamilton").
 3. A photo album (physical, digital, or hologram) showing good times and bad with your late partner.
 4. A letter reminding you of your 3,000 credits of gambling debt.
-5. An unknown Tiny-sized alien creatureókept in a glass jar.
+5. An unknown Tiny-sized alien creature√≥kept in a glass jar.
 6. Your lucky hat.
 7. Your adorable sidekick, a pet **rat** or similar creature from an alien world.
 8. The amulet bearing a cryptic symbol you seem to see at every turn.
-9. The deed to an old, profoundly damaged starfighterÖ It's beyond busted, right?
+9. The deed to an old, profoundly damaged starfighter√ñ It's beyond busted, right?
 10. A personal computer with evidence in a murder investigation, highly encrypted.

 ## Devotee